alvoc/alvoc/docs/usage.md

 !!! note

     Every command in alvoc requires this input or alternatively a genbank file.
 In general, we recommend using the accession ID for data retrieval, as it is the most straightforward and unambiguous approach.
-However, the ability to search by taxonomy ID and refine queries provides flexibility for more complex use cases.
+However, the Entrez API is subject to rate limiting, so if you plan on performing multiple successive analyses, we recommend downloading the desired genbank file and supplying it in place of the accession ID.

 ---